qlurkin/qlurkin.github.io/docs/courses/scalable/project2526/index.md

 There are some limitations on the ECAM cluster:

-- You can’t use Ingress resources, so you’ll need to manage your reverse proxy yourself.
+- You can't use Ingress resources, so you’ll need to manage your reverse proxy yourself.
+- You can get **2 bonus points** if you manage to deploy your infrastructure on the ECAM cluster.